TAX NOTICE

 - Payments made due to disability;

-- Payments after your death;
+- Payments made after your death;

 - Payments of ESOP dividends;